KARNATISAITHARUN/documentation/inspect/analyzing-applications/c-sharp.md

 2. In the newly-launched command prompt, navigate to your project location
 3. Restore NuGet packages using `nuget.exe restore <MySolution.sln>`
 4. Start the build with `msbuild <MyProject.csproj>`.
 Depending on your application, you may need to apply additional options

+{% hint style="info" %}
+You must submit your code to Inspect from a system that can build your application.
+{% endhint %}

 ## Analyzing Your C# Application